Why Your Front Teeth Feel Numb

 Why Do My Teeth Feel Numb: When To See A Dentist

 The causes of why your teeth feel numb can range in severity.
 In most cases, the feeling will return on its own.
-It’s important to always consult with your dentist to prevent any future problems.
-See your dentist at least every 6 months for routine dental cleanings and checkups.
+If your front teeth feel numb, it’s important to determine whether the numbness is temporary or persistent and whether other symptoms accompany it.

 Frequently Asked Questions